 Learn more: ICON Park

 These days, this area has grown even more with the latest attractions, and you can take the I-Ride Trolley up and down the district’s miles of fun.
-There are tons of other attractions to choose from, including I-Drive NASCAR (for older kids), Ripley’s Believe It or Not!, WonderWorks (our personal favorite!), and Pirate’s Cove Adventure Golf for some putt-putt fun.
+There are tons of other attractions to choose from, including I-Drive NASCAR (for older kids), Ripley’s Believe It or Not!, WonderWorks (our personal favorite!) at Pointe Orlando, and Pirate’s Cove Adventure Golf for some putt-putt fun.

 Disney Springs® at Night

-Noah and I always include a nighttime trip to Disney Springs, and each time, we have a completely different experience.
+Noah and I always include a nighttime trip to Disney Springs at Walt Disney World Resort and each time, we have a completely different experience.
 On our last visit, we walked by the water, listening to live music and browsing original trinkets.
 But when Noah was younger, we spent hours inside The LEGO® Store, and I bought him his first glowing lightsaber at Star Wars Galactic Outpost.